MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 ## Email thread analysis

 You can skip categorizing the full dataset and focus on email activity for a filtered dataset.
-You can use **Email Thread Analysis** to analyze email activity for a dataset that's filtered for a specific time period and for a specific group within a dataset.
+Use **Email Thread Analysis** to analyze email activity for a dataset that's filtered for a specific time period and for a specific group within a dataset.
 The time ranges and filter options are the same as what's available for categorization analysis.

   ![Email Thread Analysis filter options](./images/pexp-email-thread-filters.png)